venice1200/MiSTer_tty2oled/README.md

 ![tty2oled connection](https://github.com/venice1200/MiSTer_tty2oled/blob/main/Pictures/OLED_Connection.jpg?raw=true)

-At first I had the idea to add an Display only showing the MiSTer Logo.
+At first I had the idea to add an Display which should show only MiSTer Logo.
 After a bit of searching I found the possibilty to get information about the actual loaded Core out of the file `/tmp/CORENAME`.
 I tried `tail -F /tmp/CORENAME` which results in error messages so I choose `cat /tmp/CORENAME` in a timed loop.